John Lennon

 Featured image

-John Winston Ono Lennon[nb 1] (born John Winston Lennon; 9 October 1940 – 8 December 1980) was an English singer, songwriter and musician.
-He gained worldwide fame as the founder, co-lead vocalist and rhythm guitarist of the Beatles.
-His work included music, writing, drawings and film.
-His songwriting partnership with Paul McCartney remains the most successful in history as the primary songwriters in the Beatles.[3]
+John Lennon's work included music, writing, drawings and film. and his songwriting partnership with Paul McCartney remains the most successful in history as the primary songwriters in the Beatles.

 Now on